-Above: Here’s an opportunistic tap of exposed wiring inside the wardrobe of a truck camper.
-Note the two blue Posi-taps harvesting electrons to feed an added LED dinette light fixture just on the other side of that wardrobe wall.
+Here’s an opportunistic tap of exposed wiring inside the wardrobe of a truck camper.
+Note the two blue Posi-taps harvesting electrons to feed an added LED dinette light fixture.
+That is just on the other side of that wardrobe wall.

-3. Existing Circuits.
 You can also redirect power from an existing circuit with wiring that is convenient and accessible to the desired final location of our new 12-volt outlet or device.
-This connection would be most useful for devices that have a low current draw (5 amps or less) such as a cell phone charger, LED light, or a small fan.
+This connection would be most useful for devices that have a low current draw (5 amps or less).
+Examples are a cell phone charger, LED light, or a small fan.
 This approach requires knowledge of the fuse size protecting the circuit as well as the draw of the intended addition.

 Above: Front and rear view of an empty distribution slot (see red circles in the photographs)

 4. Empty Distribution Panel Slots